NATO Parliamentarians Highlight Need to Speed Up Defence Innovation and Prepare for Arrival of Hypersonic Weapons

 Moreover, NATO as an organisation needs to evaluate and discuss the implications of hypersonic weapons for strategic stability, deterrence, capability adoption, interoperability, and arms control.
 Ms Davis concluded by stressing that NATO should also address the issue of proliferation, for example, by looking to strengthen the Missile Technology Control Regime.

-2020 - REPORT - HYPERSONIC WEAPONS –A TECHNOLOGICAL CHALLENGE FOR ALLIED NATIONS AND NATO
+2020 - GENERAL REPORT - HYPERSONIC WEAPONS –A TECHNOLOGICAL CHALLENGE FOR ALLIED NATIONS AND NATO

 Susan DAVIS (United States)